andymckay/service-status-cli/README.md

-A command line interface to query the status page of internet service providers and provide a uniform response.
+A command line interface to query the status page of key service providers and provide a uniform response.

 ## Service data